“To SHOP is human, to shop online is DIVINE !!”

 Flipkart is the biggest made in India online store selling almost everything on the Internet in India.
-It is one of the biggest competitors of Amazon in India, which is biggest e-commerce website in the world.
+It is one of the biggest competitors of Amazon in India, which is the biggest e-commerce website in the world.
 Flipkart is the initiative and founded by two Indian entrepreneurs – Sachin Bansal and Binny Bansal.
-Flipkart has given India his one of biggest startup success story.
+Flipkart has given India it’s one of the biggest startup success story.

 Flipkart has had a long road over the years, full of ups and downs.
 What started as an online bookstore from a two-bedroom apartment in Koramangala, Bengaluru in 2007 has today grown into one of the biggest companies in India, and an incredible example of the success potential for Indian startups.
 Founders Sachin Bansal and Binny Bansal (not related) have become celebrities in their own right, setting examples for other aspiring entrepreneurs to aim for.

 As Indian e-commerce’s biggest success story celebrates the crowning moment of its journey so far – a $16 billion acquisition by Walmart, the world’s largest retailer, in the biggest M&A deal ever in the Indian startup ecosystem – we take a look back at the biggest milestones in Flipkart’s 10-year journey thus far.

 Flipkart was founded by Sachin Bansal and Binny Bansal, alumni of the Indian Institute of Technology Delhi, in October 2007.
 In its initial phase of operation, Flipkart was registered as Flipkart Online Services Pvt.
 Ltd and sold only books.

 Co-Founder of Flipkart and achiever of Entrepreneur of the Year Award 2012-2013 from Economic Times, Sachin in an interview acknowledged that how he thought to found the company was the most ridiculous thing he has ever done and how others around him thought he was insane doing so.